 You are also not required to do all of these things to the max in order to get results.
 They are suggestions of things to try in whatever quantity or combination works for you.
-These are all levers you can pull, if they work for you.
+These are all levers you can pull.

 Hold off on fluids while you eat.

 If you hail from a semi-problematic dieting background like me, you're probably used to hearing about using water as a way of tamping down your appetite: drinking it before meals, during meals.
 This suggestion is essentially the opposite of that.
 I can put down so much more food if I don't intersperse it with gulps of water, like I normally might.
 I will drink some water once I've gotten all the food in because, you know, water is good.
 But if you've ever heard that metaphor about filling a big jar with various sizes of rocks as an analogy for setting priorities, "food" is the big rocks here, and water is the little rocks, at least at mealtimes.
 Don't waste precious stomach space on liquids when you have a big pile of food to plow through.

 Eat calorically dense foods.

 I don't mean to hate on my earth mothers, my hippie fiber enthusiasts, my children of the whole grains.
 Fiber, vitamins, micronutrients: These things matter, and you should eat them.
 When I'm trying to eat slowly, few things work better than "high volume" foods.
 But when I'm trying to put down a few thousand calories a day, I can't do it all in the form of like, quinoa and kale.